runeh/tirbi/README.md

 ## Compatibility

-Tirbi is known to work with turborepo versions between 1.23 and 1.28.
+Tirbi has been tested with turborepo versions between 1.23 and 1.28.

 ## Caveats